marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 ---
 <strong>My role</strong>: As part of my Master's thesis, I wrangled, analyzed, and visualized data from 7 experiments.
 I also wrote up the {{< staticref "https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0255423" "newtab" >}}paper{{< /staticref >}} and made the figures.

-It is one thing to remember information.
+<strong> Summary</strong>: It is one thing to remember information.
 But it is another to take what you know and transfer it to new scenarios.
 Think applying a math concept to solve  a new problem or improvising in live jazz.
 Because of known differences in brain activity throughout the day, we were interested how time of day affects this ability to generalize.
 Across 7 experiments, we brought in 331 undergraduates into the lab either in the morning (8am) or evening (8pm) and had them learn new concepts, in which they had to later generalize to never-before-encountered scenarios.
 We found much better generalization in the morning than the evening.
 Consistent with what we know about the brain, this work suggests that reduced neuronal inhibition can help you transfer what you learned to new scenarios.